kikito/locus.p8/README.md

 Locus stores the cell coordinates for each object (not world coordinates), which eliminates redundant conversions during updates and deletions.

-Query operations use coroutines to provide an iterator interface with minimal memory allocation.
+Query operations use a stateful iterator (a closure that maintains iteration state) to iterate through cells with minimal overhead.
+Empty cell tables are pooled and reused to minimize garbage collection.

 ## When should I *not* use locus?